mathew-hall/openthermalcamera/README.md

 An MLX90640 module with TX and RX pins and a supported USB -> Serial adapter.
 See the [UsbSerial](https://github.com/felHR85/UsbSerial) library documentation for a list of supported devices.

+*Note* I strongly encourage checking the voltages (VCC, TX and RX pins) of any serial adapter before connecting it to the module - I found at least one USBC adapter that used a couple of diodes to drop 5V down to 3.6V instead of a proper regulator.
+The module may tolerate that, but YMMV.

 # Known issues

 I was unable to test the stability of the original implementation so I am not sure if this version is materially worse.
 Where possible I've tried to maintain backwards compatibility - the original OTC device should work with this build as the code paths should still be there.
 Since the Android SDK has jumped quite a bit it's likely this bundles some incorrect/to-be-deprecated usage of the APIs and might not be as stable, but it's been sufficient for my needs.